3sjay/3sjay.github.io/_posts/2023-01-06-pandoraFMS-Pre-Auth-RCE.md

 The issues which were chained for the pre-auth exploit were:
 ---
-* Authentication bypass due to hardcoded secrets
+* Authentication Bypass due to Hardcoded Secrets
 * Arbitrary File Upload
-* Path traversal leading to local file inclustion
+* Path Traversal leading to Local File Inclusion

 For the first issue, the file upload, a simple grep for `$_FILE` was enought to identify one endpoint which seemed to accept a file upload and store the file on disk without requiring authentication.